tgmorris99/NeoPixelBLV_MQTT/README.md

 To configure the MQTT Plugin select the options as shown below.
 Feel free to leave the default value of “octoPrint” for the base value if a local MQTT Broker is being used.
 If using a common broker, select a unique identifier and also adjust the settings in the sketch to match or you won’t see any updates.

 The sketch will first connect to the specified Wifi network and then connect to the MQTT client.
 Once fully connected it will subscribe to the topics needed to provide the status information used to update the individual status rings.
 Each time a connection to the MQTT client is made the active rings will display a rainbow pattern.
 This feature will also provide notification if the client connection ever drops and reconnects.

+I used a tutorial like [this one](https://randomnerdtutorials.com/how-to-install-mosquitto-broker-on-raspberry-pi/) to install the MQTT broker and clients on the RPi.

 ### Installing